 Isopropyl alcohol is just one of many products helping to keep medical workers safe and people healthy.
 IPA, as an effective disinfectant, can be found in hand sanitizers, alcohol wipes and disinfectant sprays – products that are important in fighting the spread of COVID-19.

-Improve barrier performance, fit and fabric comfort in medical nonwovens with a wide range of products from ExxonMobil Chemical.
+Improve barrier performance, fit and fabric comfort in medical nonwovens with a wide range of products from ExxonMobil Product Solutions.
 These include Achieve™ Advanced PP, ExxonMobil™ PP, Vistamaxx™ performance polymers and polyethylene products, including Exceed™ performance PE polymers.
 Applications include surgical drapes and gowns, medical protective gowns, face masks, shoe covers, disposable bedding and hospital apparel, sponges, pads, wraps, and filtration media.

 Our Coronavirus response